TOBAR NA GAEDHILGE 1.13

 Treoir is for help.

-• Requesting Gaelic words
+• Requesting Gaelic forms

-Figure 9: Requesting Gaelic words.
+Figure 9: Requesting Gaelic forms.

-Screenshot of requesting words
+Screenshot of requesting forms

-Before entering our own words, however, first notice that this screen allows you to go back and change to a different collection and index, by using the Athruigh button on the Cnuasacht panel.
+Before entering our own forms, however, first notice that this screen allows you to go back and change to a different collection and index, by using the Athruigh button on the Cnuasacht panel.
 And also, that you may see which authors and books are included in the current collection and index by using the Athruigh button on the Leabharthaí panel, and you may choose to select temporarily a subset of those books.
-(Note that selecting a subset of a collection is not reflected in the pick-list of words, which remains that for the whole collection.)
+(Note that selecting a subset of a collection is not reflected in the pick-list of forms, which remains that for the whole collection.)

 If typing into the box, any accented character should be pre-composed, not a combination — e.g. type á as normal, NOT a followed by a combining acute accent.

-In the word-form box you may put:
+In the box you may put:

-• two or more words occurring together, either consecutively or within the same sentence (eg. lúb gaoil)
+• two or more forms occurring together (eg. lúb gaoil)

 • by the presence of ANY accent;

-• by the intrusion of certain non-alphanumeric characters, such as £, %, period (indicating abbreviation), apostrophe (indicating elision), hyphen (indicating anonymisation), etc. For example, 2 will retrieve also £2 or 2% or or ; but note that many Gaelic words containing apostrophes or hyphens are already treated as compounds and indexed as two or more separate parts, as explained under decompounding below.
+• by the intrusion of certain non-alphanumeric characters, such as £, %, period (indicating abbreviation), apostrophe (indicating elision), hyphen (indicating anonymisation), etc. For example, 2 will retrieve also £2 or 2% or or ; but note that many Gaelic forms containing apostrophes or hyphens are already treated as compounds and indexed as two or more separate parts, as explained under decompounding below.

 To type accented vowels, use your normal method of doing this under Windows.
 For information about keying accented letters under Windows, look here, or see the section "Keyboards layouts" near the end of this file.
 (But you will not require the support for dotted consonants offered by these keyboards, as lenition is always indicated by suffixing the letter h in Tobar na Gaedhilge.)
 Your method of typing accented characters should result in precomposed characters, as most methods do, rather than in separate combining accents.